tjelvar-olsson/tjelvar-olsson.github.io/_drafts/basic-image-viewer-using-freeimage-and-sdl.md

 ## Conclusion

-FreeImage and SDL are two very useful C libraries for working with images and creating graphical user interfaces, respectively.
-In this post I have shown how we can use the two in combination to create a basic image viewer that can parse over 30 image file formats and display both RGB and gray scale images correctly.
+FreeImage and SDL are useful C libraries for working with images and graphical user interfaces, respectively.
+In this post we have used the two in combination to create a basic image viewer that can parse over 30 image file formats and display both RGB and gray scale images correctly.

 ## Acknowledgements